USC Research Scholarship (USCRS) Schedule of Conditions

 - Tuition fees

 - Stipend and allowances

-- Suspension of studies
+- Leave/Suspension of studies

-- Research at other organisations
+- Research at other organisations (e.g. Industry placements)

-- Transfer of Award
+- Transfer of program

-- Termination of Award
+- Termination of scholarship

 - Specific candidate obligations

 - Specific obligations of the University of the Sunshine Coast

 The University of the Sunshine Coast has a new and dynamic approach to the area of postgraduate research.
 We are committed to offering a postgraduate research environment of the highest quality for all candidates within our programs.